tehryanx/tehryanx.github.io/_posts/2019-12-25-Cracking-A-Christmas-Story.markdown

 --|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---
 M | E | E | T | / | T | O | M | O | R | R | O | W | / | I | N | / |   | I |   | O | / |   |   | R | N

 MEET TOMORROW IN something something.
 The next word is "_I_O", and we know it has no repeating letters as the numbers (9 20 14 24) are all different.
-In order to find candidate words, I grepped the dataset using the pattern "ABCD" (for four letter words with no repeating patterns), then grepped those results for words that have the I and O in the proper positions, and none of the letters we've already discovered in the remaining positions.
+In order to find candidate words, I grepped the dataset using the pattern "ABCD" (for four letter words with no repeating letters), then grepped those results for words that have the I and O in the proper positions, and none of the letters we've already discovered in the remaining positions.
 Searching the shorter wordlist returned no results, so I went back to the much larger dictionary file.

 ![make_pattern]({{ site.url }}/assets/loa6.png)